madneal/fullstack-interview/Leetcode.md

 }
 ```

-## 11.First Unique character in a string
+## First Unique character in a string

 ```java
 public class Solution {